krair/cloud-tools/backups/README.md

 ## restic_backup.sh

 This is the main backup script.
 Nothing fancy here.
 Requires:
-- A **restic.env** file with the required access keys, passwords, and URL (restic binary location is optional)
+- A **restic.env** file with the required access keys, passwords, and URL
 - A **restic.files** file - these are the files and directories to be backed up
 - A **restic.exclude** file - these are the files we want to exclude during our backup

 ## db_backup.sh

-Script to automate backing up of any docker database.
+Script to automate backing up of containerized databases.

-The script can use docker secrets stored in "_FILE" environment variable, a plain env variable, or (not recommended) put directly into the `docker_databases` file.
+The script can use secrets stored in "_FILE" environment variable, a plain env variable, or (not recommended) put directly into the `docker_databases` file.

 For now the script only supports MariaDB , PostgreSQL and mongodb databases.
 They must be set manually in the **docker_databases** file.
-- For MariaDB, use "mysql" as the Db-type
+- For MariaDB, use "mariadb" as the Db-type
 - For PostgreSQL, use "pgsql" as the Db-type
 - For MongoDB, use "mongo"as the Db-type